 I didn’t get around to exploring Johannesburg while backpacking South Africa because I was short on time, but to be honest, Jo’Burg doesn’t have the best safety reputation.
 The wealth division is stark, and crime and car jacks are statistically high.
-Still, it’s South Africa’s capital, and there are a lot of cool museums, restaurants, and areas to explore.
+Still, it’s one of South Africa’s most well known cities, and there are a lot of cool museums, restaurants, and areas to explore.

 The Apartheid Museum is an important museum, which will help travellers understand South Africa’s era of segregation and oppression.
 Maboneng is a creative, innovative neighborhood with cool cafes and modern galleries.

 Jo’Burg’s safety just depends on the specific area you are in.
 There are some areas/neighborhoods that most South Africans avoid, and others that are fine.
 I think there could be a lot of cool, edgy aspects of this city.
 If you’ve been before, comment below with any suggestions!

 Check out our guide to the best hostels in Johannesburg.